 Dutchess County continues to provide residents the most current information and guidance on this page as well as its Coronavirus hotline 845-486-3555, and its Facebook and Twitter accounts.
 Please check back frequently.

 New York State Department of Health Coronavirus Hotline

-Dutchess County enters Phase Four of reopening effective July 7th.
+Dutchess County entered Phase Four of reopening effective July 7th.
 Learn more about the State's NY Forward plan, including the metrics to begin re-opening and the phases, on our Restarting Dutchess website.

 Symptoms may appear 2-14 days after exposure:

 CDC believes at this time that symptoms may appear in as few as 2 days or as long as 14 days after exposure to the virus.

 What should you do if you are experiencing symptoms and have traveled to areas of concern or have been in contact with someone who has traveled to these areas or has a confirmed case of Coronavirus?

 There are two different types of tests – diagnostic tests and antibody tests.

 To help you choose which test is right for you, read more about the different kinds of Coronavirus testing from the U.S. Food and Drug Administration.